Stanford prison experiment: Thursday, August 19: Day 5

 The day was scheduled for visitations by friends and family of the inmates in order to simulate the prison experience.

 Zimbardo and the guards made visitors wait for long periods of time to see their loved ones.
 Only two visitors could see any one prisoner and only for just ten minutes while a guard watched.
-Parents grew concerned about their sons' wellbeing and whether they had enough to eat.
+Parents grew concerned about their sons' well-being and whether they had enough to eat.
 Some parents left with plans to contact lawyers to gain early release of their children.

 On the same day, Zimbardo's colleague Gordon H. Bower arrived to check on the experiment and questioned Zimbardo about what the independent variable of the research was.
 Christina Maslach also visited the prison that night and was distressed after observing the guards abusing the prisoners, forcing them to wear bags over their heads.
-She challenged Zimbardo about his lack of caring oversight, and the immorality of the study.
+She challenged Zimbardo about his lack of caring oversight and the immorality of the study.
 Finally, she made evident that Zimbardo had been changed by his role as Superintendent into someone she did not recognize and did not like.
-Her direct challenges prompted Zimbardo to end the SPE the next day.
+Her direct challenge, as well as the shared opinion from others, such as Curtis Banks (researcher), prompted Zimbardo to end the SPE the next day.

 Friday, August 20: Day 6

 Due to Maslach's objections, the parents' concerns, and the increasing brutality exhibited by guards in the experiment, Zimbardo ended the study on day 6.
-Zimbardo gathered the participants (guards, prisoners, and researchers) to let them know that the experiment was over, and arranged to pay them the full fee for 14 days, $210 (equivalent to $1490 in 2022).
+Zimbardo gathered the participants (guards, prisoners, and researchers) to let them know that the experiment was over, and he arranged to pay them for the six days the experiment lasted.
 Zimbardo then met for several hours of informed debriefing first with all of the prisoners, then the guards, and finally everyone came together to share their experiences.
 Next, all participants were asked to complete a personal retrospective to be mailed to him subsequently.
 Finally, all participants were invited to return a week later to share their opinions and emotions.

+Joel E. Dimsdale quotes Philip Zimbardo in a little known interview from 1997: "more than 50 people had observed the study in progress and none had objected". ("Anatomy of Malice: The Enigma of the Nazi War Criminals", chapter 12, Malice as categorically different: encounters with "The Other".

-Later, the physical components of the Stanford County Jail were taken down and out of the basement of Jordan Hall as the cells returned to their usual function as grad student offices.
-Zimbardo and his graduate student research team, Craig Haney and Curtis Banks, began compiling the multiple sources of data that would be the basis for several articles they soon wrote about their experiment, and for Zimbardo's later expanded and detailed review of the SPE in The Lucifer Effect (2007).
+Later, the physical components of the Stanford County Jail were taken down and out of the basement of Jordan Hall as the cells returned to their usual function as graduate student offices.
+Zimbardo and his graduate student research team, Craig Haney and Curtis Banks, began compiling the multiple sources of data that would be the basis for several articles they soon wrote, both about their experiment and for Zimbardo's later expanded and detailed review of the SPE in The Lucifer Effect (2007).